 - The general ledger helps the users to complete their trial balance.

 - It provides an accurate overview of business transactions.

-- General ledgers make filing income tax returns really easy for the users since they have expenses incurred and income earned all in one place.
+- General ledgers make filing income tax returns easy for the users since they have expenses incurred, and income earned all in one place.

-- General ledger allows users to compile their key financial statements that include an income statement, cash flow statements, and balance sheets.
-Thus, aiding in the evaluation of profitability, liquidity and financial wellbeing as a whole.
+- General ledger allows users to compile their critical financial statements that include an income statement, cash flow statements, and balance sheets.
+Thus, aiding in the evaluation of profitability, liquidity, and financial wellbeing as a whole.

 The difference is as follows:

-- Definition: General ledger can be defined as an account that is used for the purpose of sorting, storing and summarizing the financial transactions of an organization whereas a general journal can be defined as a book of accounts that records every financial transaction in chronological order.
+- Definition: General ledger can be defined as an account that is used for sorting, storing, and summarizing the financial transactions of an organization, whereas a general journal can be described as a book of accounts that records every financial transaction in chronological order.

-- Basis of entry: Entries are posted on the basis of the accounts that are affected whereas in a general ledger entry are posted on the basis of chronological order.
+- Basis of entry: Entries are posted based on the accounts that are affected, whereas in a general ledger entry are posted based on chronological order.

 The advantages are as follows: